-- From a RPL Frame (editor): - Clicking on a new question-mark-circle icon button, which shows help on the selected expression.
+- From a RPL Frame (editor): - o Clicking on a new question-mark-circle icon button (on the right side of a line above the RPL Frame), which shows help on the selected expression.
 This button is enabled only when help for that expression is available. - From the RPL Palette's "Palette Buttons" tab, Right-Clicking OR Shift-Left-Clicking on a button.
 The tooltip on those buttons show this message on the 2nd line: "Shift-Click to show help".

 Note that, in all three tabs of the RPL Palette, double clicking an enabled item (or just single clicking on a palette button) causes the selected sub-expression in the current RPL Frame to be replaced with the palette item's content!
-So obviously those events can't be used for showing help content.
+So obviously those events can't be used for showing help content5.